borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Interesting note to mention here is that on top of lightning rails we could see implementation of [StableSats](https://www.eddieoz.com/bitvm-a-computational-revolution-in-bitcoin/){:target="_blank"} that could be used instead of centralized stable coins USDT/USDC, until the Bitcoin Sats themselves become stable enough.
 And last but not least it can fuel new social media network like [Nostr](https://nostr.com/){:target="_blank"}, also know as decentralised twitter, where the user is owner of his data.

 &nbsp;**3.** To be future-proof from changes towards the inflationary model it needs high level decentralization which requires real world cost (anchor in physical reality).
-That is manifested in 'mining' as Proof of Work - PoW.
+That is manifested in digital 'mining' as Proof of Work - PoW.
 Regarding this power consumption, the argument is that using 0.3 to 0.6 % of the world's electricity is pretty cheap to have a global high-quality monetary system for the long term.
 Even the banking industry today has higher power expenditure than this.
 At the same time miners can help stabilize the grid and also they can consume stranded energy.
 Electrical production is another issue and in the future all power should be sustainable and from renewable sources.